gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 ## Known Issues

  - A bug in "Archive Utility" on macOS prevents it from decompressing the resulting file.
 You can use `unzip` to get around this issue.
+ - The HTML page cannot be viewed on iOS from the filesystem because it is displayed by default in a viewer which does not support JavaScript.
  - Depending on the browser you're using, the presentation may be a little slow.

 ## Thank You